jrl-umi3218/mc_vrep/README.md

 By default this will start the simulation with a very simple posture controller, you can check that it is working properly by typing commands into the CLI, for example with HRP2-kai:
 * `set_joint_pos HEAD_JOINT_1 0.5` will move the head downwards

+To change the robot you are controlling, simply change the `MainRobot` entry in the configuration file you provide to the `mc_vrep` executable (e.g. HRP2DRC or HRP4).

 Finally, to stop the simulation, you should type `stop` into the CLI.